-Authors will receive three complimentary copies of the journal in which their articles appear; reviewers receive two tear-sheets.
+Authors will receive two complimentary copies of the journal in which their articles appear; reviewers receive two tear-sheets.
 Reprints/offprints may be ordered at the time page proofs are sent to the author for review.

-Additional Inquiries

-Address additional inquiries about the American Archivist to: Teresa Brinati, Managing Editor, Society of American Archivists, 600 S. Federal, Suite 504, Chicago, IL 60605.
+Downloaded from https://prime-pdf-watermark.prime-prod.pubfactory.com/ at 2025-07-02 via free access Additional Inquiries Address additional inquiries about the American Archivist to: Teresa Brinati, Managing Editor, Society of American Archivists, 600 S. Federal, Suite 504, Chicago, IL 60605.
 Telephone: (312) 922-0140.
 Fax (312) 347-1452.
 E-mail: tbrinati@archivists.org.
+DIGITAL IMAGING FOR LIBRARIES AND ARCHIVES